a-patel/LiteXCache/docs/Redis.md

 # LiteX Redis Cache
 LiteX.Cache.Redis is a redis caching lib which is based on LiteX.Cache.Core and StackExchange.Redis.

-When you use this lib , it means that you will handle the data of your redis servers .
-As usual , we will use it as distributed caching .
+When you use this library, it means that you will handle the data of your redis servers.
+As usual, we will use it as distributed caching.

 ## How to use ?